 If you are disputing Liability for the charge you should write in the first instance to the Revenues and Benefits Section stating why you should not be held liable in order to give the section time to investigate the matter.

-On the day of the hearing as stated on the summons the Council will apply for a Liability Order which will incur additional costs.
-The Liability Order gives the Council additional remedies to collect the outstanding balance.
-These include:
+On the day of the hearing (as stated on the Summons) the Council will apply for a Liability Order which will incur additional costs.
+The Liability Order gives the Council additional ways to collect the outstanding balance, which include:

-- Use a bailiff to distrain (seize) your personal goods and possessions for sale at public auction
+- Using a bailiff to take control of (seize) your personal goods and possessions for sale at public auction

-- Take insolvency action against you personally or corporately
+- Taking insolvency action against you (either personally or corporately)

-- Take committal action which could lead to a custodial sentence
+- Taking committal action, which could lead to a custodial sentence

 Notice of Liability Order

-These council tax contact details are for Worthing residents only.
+These council tax contact details are for Worthing residents.
 Adur residents should use the CenSus Partnership's website for council tax information.
 To find out whether you are an Adur or Worthing resident, please set your location.